expersso/ameco/README.md

 This package contains the entire [European Commission Annual macro-economic (AMECO) database](http://ec.europa.eu/economy_finance/db_indicators/ameco/index_en.htm) in a format amenable to analysis in R.

-The AMECO database was last updated: 3 May 2016.
+The AMECO database was last updated: 9 November 2016.

 Install it from either CRAN or Github: